-In 2001, the Parent Company acquired a parcel of land located in Carmona, Cavite from Royal Asia Land, Inc. (RALI), formerly known as KPPI Land Corporation, valued at \$\mathbb{P}\$523.6 million payable in 12 equal quarterly installments from 2001 to 2004.
+In 2001, the Parent Company acquired a parcel of land located in Carmona, Cavite from Royal Asia Land, Inc. (RALI), formerly known as KPPI Land Corporation, valued at ₱523.6 million payable in 12 equal quarterly installments from 2001 to 2004.
 The remaining installment payments due in 2004 were rescheduled as part of the requirements of the term loan obtained from a local bank.
-Total payments made by the Parent Company amounted to \$\mathbb{P}\$433.7 million.
+Total payments made by the Parent Company amounted to ₱433.7 million.
 No payments were made in 2017 and 2016.
-The outstanding balance of \$\mathbb{P}\$89.9 million as of September 30, 2017 and December 31, 2016 is included under "Accounts payable and other liabilities" in the consolidated statements of financial position.
+The outstanding balance of ₱89.9 million as of March 31, 2018 and December 31, 2017 is included under "Accounts payable and other liabilities" in the consolidated statements of financial position.
+In 2016, the Parent Company acquired new short-term loans amounting to ₱88.0 million.
+These loans are secured by real estate mortgages on land with carrying value of ₱216.0 million as of December 31, 2016.